 The National Popular Vote plan has bipartisan support and has been introduced in all 50 state legislatures.
 To date, 15 states and DC have passed legislation to enter the compact for a combined total of 196 electoral votes, meaning the compact is over 72.6% of the way to activation.

 FairVote supports the National Popular Vote plan to ensure that every vote for president is equally valued no matter where it is cast.
-FairVote's executive director Rob Richie co-authored Every Vote Equal, a book explaining how the National Popular Vote plan would work and why the United States urgently needs it.
+FairVote's executive director Rob Richie co-authored Every Vote Equal, a book explaining how the National Popular Vote plan would work and why the United States urgently needs it, and a 2013 article in Presidential Studies Quarterly.
 FairVote regularly generates research and analysis about problems with current methods of allocating electoral votes and the promise of the National Popular Vote plan.
-Here are links to Rob's November 2016 appearances on Democracy Now and NPR's On the Media.
+Here are links to Rob's November 2016 appearances on Democracy Now, NPR's All Things Considered and NPR's On the Media.
 For more information and to find ways to get involved, contact National Popular Vote.

 Formal endorsements of the National Popular Vote Plan include the following.
 Web-based versions of these endorsements can be found via the links provided.